ziutus/hmc_vios_aix/README.md

+# EOVS - End of Vendor Support ;)
+As you maybe seen on the market, AIX is not so popular now.
+As result, I'm not longer hire on posistion to use it so this project will not be continued in future. it is keep here to keep some really nice code (in my own opinion) but don't expect to any new stuff published here...

 # Motivation
 ## Why this project?
 I'm the AIX SysAdmin and I don't like to do every day the same jobs.
 If something is repetitive, maybe we can write script for that?